Consciousness & Self Vedanta | Sarvapriyananda

 one is nature time space matter-energy the term they used was Prakriti and the other one is conscious so consciousness and nature exactly the way you experience the universe you are a sentient being we are sentient beings experiencing the universe

-so the entirety of the universe is nature our bodies are also nature and brains' nervous systems and mind the mind is also nature thoughts emotions whatever comes as the mind that also nature that
+nature our bodies are also nature and brains' nervous systems and mind the mind is also nature thoughts emotions whatever comes as the mind that also nature that

 which experiences the external world and the internal world of the mind that which experiences that is consciousness and that's what we are that was the song Qian idea this ancient school of Sankhya philosophy the great philosopher Coppola whom Swami Vivekananda calls may be the first philosopher of the human race this was the insight recently